Uganda - Data Protection Overview

 - disclosure of data by transmission, dissemination, or otherwise making available; and

-- alignment, combination, blocking, erasure, or destruction of data.
+- alignment, combination, blocking, erasure, or destruction of information or data.

 3.1.
 Main regulator for data protection

 The National Information Technology Authority - Uganda ('NITA-U') is designated as the national data protection authority and also maintains the Data Protection Register ('the Register') that lists every institution, person, or public body collecting or processing personal data.